DS3Lab/control-generate-augment/README.md

 # Control, Generate and Augment: A Scalabel Framework for Multi-Attributes Controlled Text Generation
 ## Introduction

-PyTorch code for the EMNLP 2020 paper "Control, Generate and Augment: A Scalabel Framework for Multi-Attributes Controlled Text Generation".
+PyTorch code for the Findings of EMNLP 2020 paper "Control, Generate and Augment: A Scalabel Framework for Multi-Attributes Controlled Text Generation".
 Slides of our EMNLP 2020 talk are avialable [here]().

 ## Data Download